unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/auth0-guide.md

 See the Auth0's example for how to [add custom claims to a token](https://auth0.com/docs/get-started/apis/scopes/sample-use-cases-scopes-and-claims#add-custom-claims-to-a-token) for detailed information about the process.

 ## Step 5: Login With Unstoppable
+In the left navigation menu, you can expand the **Authentication** section, select **Authentication Profile**, and click **Try** to preview your new Auth0 login flow with Unstoppable Domains.

-Once your app is using the Unstoppable Domains social connection, Auth0 will be able to return user metadata to your app.
-As an example, consider the following user created by Auth0 using the Unstoppable Domains social connection:
+Once your app is using the Unstoppable Domains social connection, Auth0 will be able to return user metadata to your app.As an example, consider the following user created by Auth0 using the Unstoppable Domains social connection:

 <figure>